CybersecurityAutomationWorkshop/caw2022/index.md

 [OrgMashup](./OrgMashup/README.md)

 ## Objective, Goals, Focus
-Still early in planning stages so this needs work

 Attendees should walk away feeling that they have had a positive engagement with their peers